jwodder/rsrepo/README.md

 This command performs the following operations in order:

-- The version key in `Cargo.toml` is set to the release version.
+- The version field in `Cargo.toml` is set to the release version.
 If the package contains a binary crate, the version in `Cargo.lock` is set as well.

 - If `CHANGELOG.md` exists, the header for the topmost section is edited to